OpenEvalProject/evals/manuscripts/elife-84797/v2/manuscript.md

 We constructed a category model RDM to test for category-related processing in recognized and unrecognized image trials, respectively.
 The category model RDM had a size of 20×20 cells, corresponding to the total number of image exemplars for a given recognition outcome.
 It predicted that activity patterns evoked by images from the same category would have relatively small dissimilarities with each other, while dissimilarities between activity patterns evoked by different categories would be relatively large.
 For each participant, we compared the category model RDM with the parts of their MEG RDMs representing recognized and unrecognized trials (the upper-left and bottom-right quadrants), respectively.
 That is, we computed the Spearman’s rank correlation coefficient (rho) between the model RDM and MEG RDM derived from each time point.
 Statistical significance at the group-level was determined using procedures analogous to those employed for the decoding analysis.
 Spearman’s rho significant above zero indicated the presence of category information.

-## MRI data acquisition, preprocessing, and ROI definition
+### MRI data acquisition, preprocessing, and ROI definition

 Detailed methods related to the fMRI dataset have been reported in Levinson et al., 2021.
 Here, we briefly summarize the procedures relevant to the present work.
 MRI data were acquired using a Siemens 7T scanner equipped with a 32-channel NOVA coil.
 A T1-weighted structural image was acquired using an MPRAGE sequence (TR=3000 ms, TE=4.49 ms, 192 saggital slices, flip angle=6, FOV=256×256 mm2, 1.0 mm isotropic).
 Functional volumes covering the whole brain were obtained using T2* weighted echo planar imaging sequence (TR=2000 ms, TE=25 ms, FOV=192×192 mm2, flip angle=50, acceleration factor/GRAPPA=2, multi-band factor 2).
 Each volume consisted of 54 oblique slices with an in-plane resolution of 2×2 mm and a slice thickness of 2 mm with a distance factor of 10%. fMRI data collected from each participant were preprocessed using FSL package (http://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FSL).
 In short, they were realigned, corrected for slice timing, spatially smoothed with a 3 mm FWHM kernel, and registered to the T1 anatomical scan.
 Artifacts related to motion, arteries, or CSF pulsation were removed using ICA.

 A retinotopy functional localizer was used to define EVC ROIs in each participant.
 For each hemisphere, field maps in V1, V2d, V2v, V3d, V3v, and V4 were identified, and the dorsal and ventral portions of V2 and V3 within each hemisphere were subsequently merged into a single ROI, respectively.
 For the present study, we further merged the left and right hemisphere for each early visual area, resulting in four EVC ROIs including the bilateral V1, V2, V3, and V4.
 EVC ROIs could not be defined in several individuals due to noisy data, leaving 23 subjects’ data in analyses involving V1–V3 and 22 subjects’ data in analyses involving V4.
 The four category-selective ROIs in the VTC (face, house, object, animal) were defined individually using a separate functional localizer: each ROI consisted of up to 500 most responsive voxels to one of the four object categories within occipitotemporal visual cortex (thresholded at Z>2.3, masked with the conjunction of inferior lateral occipital cortex, occipital fusiform gyrus, posterior parahippocampal gyrus, temporal fusiform cortex, and temporal occipital fusiform cortex from the Harvard-Oxford brain atlas).
 In addition, a category-selective ROI was only defined if more than 100 voxels surpassed the threshold within the mask.
 This yielded face-selective ROIs in 20 subjects, house-selective ROI in 15 subjects, object-selective ROI in 18 subjects, and animal-selective ROI in 18 subjects.
 TPN and DMN ROIs were defined based on significant clusters extracted from the group-level statistical maps for the recognized vs. unrecognized general linear model (GLM) contrast (cluster-corrected p<0.05).
 These clusters were transformed back to each individual’s native space; thus, TPN and DMN ROIs were defined for all 25 participants.

-## fMRI multivariate pattern analysis
+### fMRI multivariate pattern analysis

 We constructed a 40×40 RDM for each ROI based on the BOLD activity pattern elicited by each exemplar in each recognition condition.
 These activity patterns were estimated using a first-level GLM implemented in FSL.
 For each experimental run, we defined one regressor for each image exemplar associated with either recognition outcome aligned to the stimulus onsets.
 An additional nuisance regressor, aligned to the onset of the first question, was added to account for motor-related activation.
 This resulted in a total of 49 regressors per run ((20 real exemplars+4 scrambled exemplars)×2 recognition outcomes+1 nuisance regressor), each convolved with a gamma-shaped hemodynamic response function.
 Note that each exemplar was only presented once in an experimental run and could be only associated with a specific recognition outcome.
 As a consequence, only 25 regressors contained non-zero values in each run.
 The same GLM was estimated for all experimental runs, yielding trial-wise beta parameter estimates for activity patterns elicited by each of the presented stimuli in each recognition condition.
 As for the MEG RDM, we discarded data related to the scrambled images, leaving data associated with 40 conditions (20 real exemplars×2 recognition outcomes).
 We averaged the activity patterns across runs for each condition and then computed the dissimilarities between all condition pairs, before entering them into the RDM.
 Lastly, RDMs were averaged across participants, yielding a mean 40×40 RDM for each ROI.

-## Model-driven MEG-fMRI fusion
+### Model-driven MEG-fMRI fusion

 To provide a spatiotemporally resolved view of object recognition processing under uncertainty, we performed a model-driven MEG-fMRI fusion based on RSA (Hebart et al., 2018; Flounders et al., 2019).
 First, we applied cross-modal RSA to combine the MEG and fMRI data acquired from independent participant groups.
 For a given MEG time point and a given fMRI ROI, we extracted the lower triangles of the corresponding 40×40 RDMs, respectively, and converted them to dissimilarity vectors.
 We then calculated the squared Spearman’ rank correlation coefficient between the MEG and fMRI dissimilarity vectors, which is equivalent to the variance shared by MEG and fMRI RDMs.
 Repeating this procedure for all MEG time points and fMRI ROIs, we obtained a time course of MEG-fMRI fusion that indexed the representational similarity between whole-brain MEG data and ROI-specific fMRI data.
 Since MEG and fMRI data were collected from different groups of participants, we conducted the described procedure using the group-average RDMs from each recording modality as the best estimate of the true RDM (Hebart et al., 2018).

 To isolate the effects related to a neural process of interest in the MEG-fMRI fusion, we constructed model RDMs that reflected the expected dissimilarity pattern related to a neural process of interest.
 The contribution of the neural process of interest to the MEG-fMRI fusion at a given time point and ROI can be estimated using commonality analysis (Seibold and McPHEE, 1979; Hebart et al., 2018; Flounders et al., 2019).
 More specifically, a commonality coefficient C yielded from the analysis informed about how much of the shared variance between the MEG RDM at a given time point and the fMRI RDM from a given ROI can be attributed to the model RDM.
-Formally, the commonality coefficient at a given time point and a given location is calculated as follows:C(MEG.fMRI,model)=RMEG.fMRI2+RMEG.model2−RMEG.fMRI,model2
+Formally, the commonality coefficient at a given time point and a given location is calculated as follows:

+$$
+C(MEG.fMRI,model)=R_{MEG.fMRI}^{2}+R_{MEG.model}^{2}−R_{MEG.fMRI,model}^{2}
+$$

 We applied a cluster-based label permutation test to determine the statistical significance of commonality coefficients (Hebart et al., 2018; Flounders et al., 2019).
 For each of the 5000 permutations, we randomly shuffled the labels of MEG RDM, computed the commonality coefficient time course for a given model, and extracted the maximum cluster-level statistic.
 The cluster-defining threshold at each time point was set to the 95th percentile of the null distribution yielded from the permutation test (equivalent to p<0.05, one-tailed).
 Analogous to the statistical testing for MEG decoding, a cluster in the original data was considered significant if its cluster-level statistic exceeded the 95th percentile of the null distribution of maximum cluster-level statistics (corresponding to p<0.05 cluster-corrected).

-## Analysis on RDM models’ explanatory power
+### Analysis on RDM models’ explanatory power

 Model RDM’s explanatory power at a given time point was estimated by commonality coefficient divided by the shared variance between MEG and fMRI RDM, which quantifies the percentage of the shared variance between MEG and fMRI RDM that can be accounted for by the model.
 The explanatory power estimate was set to zero if the commonality coefficient was negative.
 The estimation was conducted for all 801 time points between 0 and 2000 ms relative to stimulus onset, yielding a time course of percentages of explained MEG-fMRI covariance per ROI.
 The time course was split into two halves, with the first half corresponding to 0–1000 ms after stimulus onset and the second half corresponding to 1001–2000 ms after stimulus onset.